neroshop/neroshop/external/curl/docs/INTERNALS.md

 -----------------

  On systems where configure runs, we aim at working on them all - if they have a suitable C compiler.
-On systems that don't run configure, we strive to keep curl running correctly on:
+On systems that do not run configure, we strive to keep curl running correctly on:

  - Windows      98